 New England is known for its beautiful changing seasons, but with that comes inclement winter weather.
-Solar panels and components can be exposed to the elements – cold temperatures, hail, sleet, rain, or snow – and they should still operate under non-ideal conditions.
+Solar panel care is a challenge during the winter when components can be exposed to the elements – cold temperatures, hail, sleet, rain, or snow.
 But, what happens in below-freezing temperatures or when snow is covering your panels?

 Perform visual checks

 If you notice that your solar panels aren’t producing as much energy as usual, then snow might be temporarily covering them.
 As winter weather hits your neighborhood, make sure to notice if your panels are covered by ice or snow.